A concept, you couldn’t afford to miss

 This architecture is not suitable for complex enterprise-level applications.

-An example would be Ecommerce Marketplace where let us consider only two microservices namely, Billing and Shipping.
-A user who is at the billing department should be able to do his work independently of the Shipping department.
-Obviously, he needs access to the shipping information frequently, but such information is logged in the database.
-So, due to any reason, if the Shipping microservice is not functioning at the moment, the billing team will still be able to function properly.
+An example would be E-Commerce Marketplace which let us consider only two microservices namely, billing and shipping.
+A user who is in the billing department should be able to do his work independently of the shipping department.
+Obviously, he/she needs access to the shipping information frequently, but such information is logged in the database.
+So, due to any reason, if the shipping microservice is not functioning at the moment, the billing team will still be able to function properly.

 Microservice architecture is popular among enterprise-level web applications.
 Don’t forget to develop a “System under maintenance” microservice to which you can route your traffic when a particular microservice goes down or requires an update.

 Serverless architecture makes use of Backend-as-a-service platforms.
 The BaaS platforms provide three main components